survivorsunited/survivorsunited.org/docs/minecraft/supported-mods/index.md

 ## Inventory Enhancements

-- **AppleSkin** – 3.0.6+mc1.21.6 – Adds various food-related HUD improvements
-- **Armored Elytra** – 1.9.0 – All in one elytra and chestplate combiner mod!
-- **CraftableNameTag** – 1.21.8-0.1 – Makes the Name Tag craftable
 - **Inventory HUD +** – 3.4.27 – This mod will show you your inventory while playing.
 Enjoy!
 - **Inventory Management** – 1.6.0 – Sort and transfer items with the click of a button.
 Built with RoundaLib Gradle plugin v1.0.0 and RoundaLib library v3.2.0.
 - **ItemLocks** – 1.21.8-1.3.11 – Enables the client to lock slots to prevent accidental loss of items.
 Does not bypass server behavior.